 We have 2 Learning Support Assistants who work in Hawthorn class - Mrs. Denyer works on Monday mornings and Mrs. Punt on Tuesday, Wednesday, Thursday and Friday mornings.

-Mrs Eades covers me for part of Wednesday morning and part of Wednesday afternoons.
+Mrs Scales covers me for part of Tuesday morning and on Tuesday afternoons.

 A little bit about me: